scalawithcats/scala-with-cats/src/pages/monads/writer.md

 ```

 In addition to transforming the result with `map` and `flatMap`,
-we can transform the log with the `mapWritten` method:
+we can transform the log in a `Writer` with the `mapWritten` method:

 ```tut:book
 val writer2 = writer1.mapWritten(_.map(_.toUpperCase))